The bigfloat package — high precision floating-point arithmetic¶

 >>> from bigfloat import * >>> sqrt(2, precision(100)) # compute sqrt(2) with 100 bits of precision BigFloat.exact('1.4142135623730950488016887242092', precision=100) >>> with precision(100): # another way to get the same result ... sqrt(2) ...
 BigFloat.exact('1.4142135623730950488016887242092', precision=100) >>> my_context = precision(100) + RoundTowardPositive >>> my_context Context(precision=100, rounding='RoundTowardPositive') >>> sqrt(2, my_context) # and another, this time rounding up BigFloat.exact('1.4142135623730950488016887242108', precision=100) >>> with RoundTowardNegative: # a lower bound for zeta(2) ... sum(1/sqr(n) for n in range(1, 10000)) ...
 BigFloat.exact('1.6448340618469506', precision=53) >>> zeta(2) # actual value, for comparison BigFloat.exact('1.6449340668482264', precision=53) >>> const_pi()**2/6.0 # double check value BigFloat.exact('1.6449340668482264', precision=53) >>> quadruple_precision # context implementing IEEE 754 binary128 format Context(precision=113, emax=16384, emin=-16493, subnormalize=True) >>> next_up(0, quadruple_precision) # smallest subnormal for binary128 BigFloat.exact('6.47517511943802511092443895822764655e-4966', precision=113) >>> log2(_) BigFloat.exact('-16494.000000000000', precision=53)

 Where to get it¶

-bigfloat package works with Python 2 (version 2.6 or later) or
+bigfloat package works with Python 2 (version 2.7) or

 dialects, so the same source works on both dialects of Python.